 In September 1940, J. Edgar Hoover queried the possibility of the FCC monitoring all long-distance telephone calls between New York and Germany, France, and Italy.
 He also suggested that since Japanese, French, Italian, German, and Soviet officials were sending both foreign language and encrypted communications via cable, it might be well for the FCC to obtain copies of all encrypted and unencrypted communications which might have a bearing on our national defense problems.
-These suggestions created legal and administrative problems for the FCC, and at Chairman James L. Fly's request, a meeting was held in January 1941 between the FBI and the FCC's Chief Engineer and General Counsel to iron out the problems.57 tial source that the station [was] communicating with Germany."
-Fly apparently wanted to drop the assignment after ten days, but Hoover informed him that "the continued submission of this material is important to the national defense investigations being pursued by this Bureau."
-The FCC continued the assignment, and on 8 February 1941, Hoover requested another 60-day extension of the mission.
+These suggestions created legal and administrative problems for the FCC, and at Chairman James L. Fly's request, a meeting was held in January 1941 between the FBI and the FCC's Chief Engineer and General Counsel to iron out the problems.
+57

+The FBI was interested in all communications between the Western Hemisphere and Germany, and in December 1940 requested that the FCC cover the Chapultepec, Mexico, commercial transmitter for ten days as "information [had] been received from a confidential source that the station [was) communicating with Germany."
+Fly apparently wanted to drop the assignment after ten days, but FBI director Hoover informed him that "the continued submission of this material is important to the national defense investigations being pursued by this Bureau."
+The FCC continued the assignment, and on 8 February 1941, Hoover requested another sixty-day extension of the mission.
 On 28 February, Hoover informed Fly that collection of Chapultepec could be limited to its communications with Germany, New York, and Rocky Point, Long Island.
-In April, the Coast Guard requested that the FCC collect the communications between Chapultepec and Nauen, Germany.
-This was later expanded to include all Chapultepec-Germany communications, an assignment modification in which the FBI concurred.
-58
+In April the Coast Guard requested that the FCC collect the communications between Chapultepec and Nauen, Germany.
+This was later expanded to include all Chapultepec-Germany communications, an assignment modification in which the FBI concurred.58 with monitoring foreign press and propaganda broadcasts, sought an additional fund allotment of \$304,120 for the remainder of fiscal year 1941.
+These funds were to be used by the FCC's National Defense Organization (NDO) to establish the Foreign Broadcast Monitoring Service (FBMS), including the purchase of additional technical equipment and the hiring of translators and political analysts.59